-On Tuesday morning, an employee at a California chicken processing plant drew a gun and shot four of his co-workers (killing two) before shooting himself.
+On the morning of November 6, 2012, an employee at a California chicken processing plant drew a gun and shot four of his co-workers (killing two) before shooting himself.
 Initial reports classified this as an active shooter event, but upon further investigation it seems that the people who were shot were specifically targeted.
 They weren’t random victims, nor was the shooter looking to rack up a large body count.
 He wanted certain people dead and he went out of his way to try to make that happen.

+This workplace violence incident is one that many have not heard of.
 Even though it shouldn’t be classified as an active killer event, it was a horrific example of workplace violence.
-There are lessons to be learned from the actions of both the victims and the killer.
+There are many lessons to be learned from the actions of both the victims and the killer.
 I read most of the latest news articles covering the crime.
 Here are the points that stood out in my analysis:

 1) Don’t depend on gun control laws to keep you safe.
 According to one source, the killer here had multiple felony convictions stretching back more than 20 years: